3 Tips to Build a Stronger Fashion Brand

 Ideally, at the cost of being a little stereotypical, a US executive would probably favour the second element, whereby a Chinese the first.
 This phenomenon is not to be simply labelled as an East vs. West dispute, in the EU itself, some countries are also more community-oriented (like Italy), whereby other countries, may favour a more individualistic approach.

 Is that all?
 Of course not.
-There may be other additional layers, such as culture related to particular professions, and this is even without getting into the largest cultural categories of all: women and men.
+There may be other additional layers, such as culture related to particular professions, which can impact the business practices as well as culture and heritage.
+Let’ move on to next section we’ll go through a case-study example to further discuss this topic.

-With no intent to define culture in business – as this would drive us towards a very slippery slope – we should consider the use of culture in daily communication.
 Think about the ‘What Do You Mean Gesture’ which is commonly used in Italy.
-On a wider perspective, this gesture has a variety of meanings which differ from country to country, for instance, Egyptians and Greeks associate to the “closed fingers” a very different meanings than the one intended by Italians.
-The relativity of culture is not a limitation of our communication potential, on the contrary is should be used as a tool for us to move past communication barriers.
+Outside of Italy, this gesture has a variety of meanings which differ from country to country, for instance, Egyptians and Greeks associate to the “closed fingers” a very different meaning to the one intended by Italians.
+If we are to be successful communicators we need to make sure we are aware of these different dimensions of culture so that we build stronger ties with our business partners.

 A famous example of a successful adaptation to foreign culture communication is provided by former CityGroup’s CEO, Charles Prince.
 Mr Price, after being involved in a scandal whereby CityGroup’s operations in Japan were found to violate Japanese banking norms, decided to hold a press conference to express his position on the matter.
 During the meeting, he apologised to the Japanese audience using their own, culturally-rooted apology – by bowing.

 This form of apology was intended to overcome cultural barriers and show transparency of intent.
 This behaviour was a successful example of intercultural communication in business.
-Hypothetically this effort could have backfired, but in reality, it showed willingness not only to pursue a legal ‘submission’ in terms banking policies, but also a physical submission to the ‘body language’ and traditions of a foreign country.
+Hypothetically this effort could have backfired, but in reality, it showed a willingness to pursue a legal ‘submission’ in terms banking policies, but also a willingness to accept ‘physical’ submission to the ‘body language’ and traditions of Japan as a foreign country.

 This can be compared with a less successful example, the D&G ‘Pizza with Chopsticks’ scandal.
-A controversial add created massive upheaval in China, after a promotional video of a Chinese girl attempting to eat pizza with chopsticks was posted on social media.
+Pizza with Chopsticks is a controversial ad which created massive upheaval in China after a commercial showed a Chinese girl attempting to eat pizza with chopsticks.
 The video was intended to be a form of promotion for an upcoming fashion show.

-So when addressing cultural negotiations, we can see that a multilayered environment can be represented through a series of competing tensions, such as.
+So when addressing cultural negotiations, we can see how communication takes place in a multilayered environment which can be represented as a series of competing tensions, such as:

 This echoes the framework developed by Hofstede’s Cultural Dimensions, which can assist us in identifying the main points of conflict among cultures:

-Individualism Vs Collectivism, this dimension focuses on the question about whether people prefer a close-knit network or prefer to be left alone to fend for themselves.
+Individualism Vs Collectivism.
+This dimension focuses on the question about whether people prefer a close-knit network or personal relationships or if instead, they prefer to be left to fend for themselves.

-Long term- short term orientation, this can be interpreted in the context of society’s search for virtue.
+Long term- short term orientation.
+This cultural dimension can be interpreted in the context of society’s search for virtue.
 Societies with short term orientation usually focus on establishing an absolute truth.

 Indulgence Vs Restraint.
 As presented by Wikipedia: ‘This dimension is essentially a measure of happiness; whether or not simple joys are fulfilled.
 Indulgence is defined as “a society that allows relatively free gratification of basic and natural human desires related to enjoying life and having fun.”